dropthedave/MLOps_Project/docs/source/index.rst

-.. mlops_kedro documentation master file, created by sphinx-quickstart.
+.. smoke_detection documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project mlops_kedro's API docs!
+Welcome to project smoke_detection's API docs!
 =============================================

 .. toctree::